My Dinner

 • three slices on german gingerbread cake on a chopping board that sits on a red towel.

-Easy German Gingerbread Cake (Gewürzkuchen)
+Easy German Lebkuchen Cake (Gewürzkuchen)

 • Lebkuchenherzen (German Gingerbread hearts) on a bavarian blue and white napkin.
 The hearts are decorated with blue icing.
 The inscription say "Danke (Thank you) "Prost" Cheers" And Oktoberfest